novuhq/novu-python/README.md

 To do this, you will need to:

-1. Follow Novu's procedure on how to set up your first template and keep in mind the identifier to trigger the template: https://docs.novu.co/overview/quick-start#create-a-notification-template
+1. Create your first notification template and keep in mind the identifier to trigger the template: https://docs.novu.co/overview/quick-start#create-a-notification-template
-2. Retrieve your API key from the platform directly in the settings section: https://web.novu.co/settings
+2. Retrieve your API key from the Novu dashboard directly in the settings section: https://web.novu.co/settings
-3. Play the following script:
+3. Write code to trigger your first event:

 ```python
 from novu.api import EventApi